BananaArch/SolarPanelOptimization/README.md

 ### Accessing our Model

+To access the variable tilt model from GitHub, clone the repository to your local machine using `git clone`.
+Then, navigate to the `src/variable tilt/` directory and run the simulink model by opening and executing `WormAndGearConstraint.slx` with MATLAB.
+Make sure that the other files and folders: `WormAndGearConstraintSupport/` and `WormAndGearConstraintLibrary.slx` are in the same directory.
+Run the model, access the scopes, and watch the animation play.

+*Warning: The model may take awhile (~5 minutes) to compile and finish*

 ## Impact

 This project shows how we can use simple math and coding to make better decisions when designing solar panels.
 Instead of guessing what angle or shape works best, we used a model to test many options and find the one that gives the most energy.